Privacy-Preserving Video Anomaly Detection: A Survey: Desensitized Intermediate Modalities P2VAD

 ~ RGB video sequences contain rich appearance and motion semantics but also include a substantial amount of task-irrelevant redundant data.
 As a result, these sequences are typically processed into more information-dense intermediate modalities, such as facial keypoints, skeletal gestures, and optical flow.
 The latter two modalities are particularly useful for detecting human-related abnormal behaviors, as they effectively capture motion cues.
 Many existing skeleton-based VAD methods share a similar modeling process with deep VAD methods.
 They rely on easily collectible routine events to learn video normality and detect anomalies by measuring deviations between input samples and the learned model during the testing phase.
 Therefore, skeleton-based VAD methods are classified into four categories based on the normality learning framework: agent task, clustering, distributional modeling, and autoregression.

-Newer techniques, such as multi-task learning \cite{sun2023hierarchical} and causality learning \cite{sun2023learning,lv2023unbiased,li2024causaltad}, have been explored in RGB-based VAD models, allowing for more specialized categories.
+Newer techniques, such as multi-task learning \cite{sun2023hierarchical} and causality learning \cite{sun2023learning,lv2023unbiased,li2024causaltad,10962292}, have been explored in RGB-based VAD models, allowing for more specialized categories.
 This progress is expected to guide future skeleton-based VAD research.
 In contrast, optical flow removes scene appearance information and is less information-dense than skeletal data.
 Therefore, it is often used as complementary semantics to RGB sequences and is not typically applied as a standalone VAD approach.
 Studies have shown that such intermediate modalities, which focus on temporal information, not only mitigate privacy concerns but also avoid enrollment sensitivities similar to those in RGB-based methods.
 In real-world scenarios, factors such as scene changes, camera angles, and weather conditions cause significant pixel-level variations in color images, leading to high false positive rates in unsupervised VAD methods that rely solely on normal video modeling.
 Scene-robust VAD has thus become a long-standing challenge.
 The Desensitized Intermediate Modalities (DIM) approach, which focuses on motion information while ignoring background scenes, allows VAD to concentrate on learning scene-robust video normality.
+The hierarchical taxonomy of P2VAD methods with DIM is shown in Fig.~\ref{f-sec4}, while the technical comparisons of each method are summarized in Table~\ref{tab:dim_technical_comparison}.